gnello/in-memory-file-storage-server/doc/filesystem.md

 #### Open with "create and lock" flag
 In this case, the only concern is that the file must not be already present in the filesystem.
-After that, it can be created and locked as well.
+After that, it can be created and locked as well without additional concerns.
 If the file is already present, then the opening will fail.

 ### Write a file
 ```c